twiz-/split-analytics/README.md

 end
 ```

+####Analytics dashbaord view

 Ok, now lets update our view to see the data we've been collecting.
-I'm using bootstrap in my project but obviously visually you can display this any way you want.
+I'm using bootstrap in my project but obviously you can display this any way you want.

 `analytics_dashboard.html.erb`